Protect Yourself From a Compulsive Gambler

 Such is the extent of the emotional manipulation a gambler will use on those closest to them – the people who have been brainwashed into listening to idle threats and other assorted nonsense.

 I asked my father if he was serious about suicide, letting him know that I would have an ambulance there in five minutes.
 He didn’t know what to say and hung up.
-Needless to say, I know his tactics better than anyone – and knew he would never have the courage to kill himself.
+Needless to say, I know his tactics better than anyone.
+I knew he would never have the courage to kill himself.

 Keep information and resources handy in case it’s needed, but do not try to talk the gambler into getting help.
 It’s a waste of time.